 You are using an outdated browser.
 Please upgrade your browser to improve your experience and security.

-Post 16 Transition Support
+Post 16 transition support

 Making decisions about what to do after Year 11 can be difficult, there are a lot of choices that need to be made at the right time.
 Young people and their parents/carers need to know what to do and when.
 Our Engagement Officers provide information and advice through our KentChoices website, virtual parents’ evenings and through direct support to young people and their schools.